abjessbd/Responsive_Navbar_Css/README.md

-##Responsive Navbar using vanilla css
+#Responsive Navbar using vanilla CSS
-Here is made fully responsive navbar using vanilla css.
+Here is a fully responsive navbar using vanilla CSS.
 It's like a component and reusable.